Kevinmru737/COMP4513-A2/README.md

-## COMP 4513 - Assignment 2 - Winter 2026
+## COMP 4513 - Assignment 2 - April 8, 2026

-Kevin Oh
+Kevin Oh | koh705@mtroyal.ca

 Developed using Vite, React, Supabase and other component libraries attributed in LICENSES.

 Visit the site: https://kevinmru737.github.io/COMP4513-A2/

+See the Apps "about" view for more information

 ## AI Acknowledgements

 This project was developed with assistance from Claude (Anthropic), especially for styling.

-OurSongs homepage log was created by ChatGPT.
+OurSongs homepage logo was created by ChatGPT.